sww1235/connection-diagram-manager-golang/file-format.md

 			# A wire is defined as a material (not necessarily conductive) with optional insulation.
 			# if a product has a shield or additional layers, it must be defined as a cable
 			# insulation color is defined on individual wire instance
+			# wire, cable and term_cable designators must all be unique
+			#
 	<str>: 	# wire type designator (must be unique)
 		material: <str>				# copper, alumninum, ACSR, steel, glass, plastic
 		manufacturer: <str>